cla-assistant/cla-assistant/README.md

 - `PORT`: The local port to bind to.
 Defaults to 5000.
 - `HOST_PORT`: You can set the port of your hosted CLA assistant instance here (in case your instance doesn't use standard http ports like 80 or 443).
 - `PROTOCOL`: Valid options are "http" or "https".
-- `AUTH_TYPE`: Either 'OAuthApp' or 'GitHubApp' (Default is 'GitHubApp').
-Type of app being used in your instance.
-The selected app have to be setup correctly and equivalent with other parameters (e.g. `GITHUB_CLIENT`, `GITHUB_SECRET`)
 - `GITHUB_CLIENT`: From your registered application in GitHub.
 - `GITHUB_SECRET`: From your registered application in GitHub.
 - `GITHUB_TOKEN`: Use GitHub token of CLA assistant's user for API calls of not authenticated users.
 It can be generated here https://github.com/settings/tokens/new.
 The Only scope required is `public_repo`.